engity-com/bifroest/docs/reference/environment/local.md

 ## Windows

-The Windows variant is only supported by Windows 7+ based operating systems.
+The Windows variant is supported by Windows 10, Windows Server 2016, and later versions.

 !!! warning
      In contrast to the [Linux](#linux) version this variant **CANNOT** [impersonate](https://en.wiktionary.org/wiki/impersonate).
 As a consequence, each user session always executes as the user the Bifröst process itself runs with.